Battle of Yarmouk Camp (December 2012): Aftermath

 Fellow Palestinian left-wing groups—including the Popular Front for the Liberation of Palestine (PFLP), the biggest Palestinian leftist group—berated Jibril and the PFLP-GC.
 One PFLP official said "Everyone knows the true size of PFLP-GC.
 They are not representative of the Palestinians".
 Another said that Jibril "does not even belong to the Palestinian Left.
 He is closer to the extremist right-wing groups than to revolutionary leftist ones".
 On 18 December, the Palestinian National Council (PNC) denounced Jibril, saying it would expel him over his role in the conflict.

-On 25 December there was reportedly fighting in or around Yarmouk between rebels and the pro-government Jaysh al-Sha'bi (or Popular Committees).
+On 25 December there was reportedly fighting in or around Yarmouk between rebels and the pro-government Popular Committees.

 The UNRWA reported that 12 people were killed and 20 wounded during fighting in Yarmouk on 17 January 2013.

 By January 2014, FSA and Liwa al-Asifa controlled 75% of the refugee camp, while the other 25% was controlled by the Syrian Army and the PFLP-GC.
 The situation had become desperate.
 "The regime forces won't remove the siege on the camp as long as the militants are staying in it" a pro-Assad Palestinian official, Husam Arafat said.
 Palestinians in the West Bank have been running a campaign to raise awareness of the siege.
 "History will curse us if you allow Yarmouk's people to die of hunger," one sign read.